faygramberg/dorithvinken/README.md

-PerottiPaintings - Bootstrap 4 WordPress Starter Theme
+DorithVinken - Bootstrap 4 WordPress Starter Theme
 ===

-PerottiPaintings is _s with Bootstrap 4.
+DorithVinken is _s with Bootstrap 4.

 Here are some of the other more interesting things you'll find within this theme: